pingcap/blog/_posts/2016-12-05-Subquery-Optimization-in-TiDB.md

 ## The `Apply` operator

 The reason why subqueries are difficult to optimize is that a subquery cannot be executed as a logic operator like Projection or Join, which makes it difficult to find a generic algorithm for subquery transformation.
-So the first thing is to introduce a logic operation that can represent the subqueries: the `Apply` operator.
+So the first thing is to introduce a logic operation that can represent the subqueries: the `Apply` operator, which is also called `d-Join`.
 The semantics of the `Apply` operator is:

 \\(